Australia risks organic export growth as it struggles to coexist with GMO

-SYDNEY A landmark GMO contamination ruling in Australia could usher in lower organic farming standards, stripping the country of its premier status and threatening organic exports in an industry set to double in size by 2018.
+SYDNEY A landmark GMO contamination ruling in Australia could possibly usher in lower organic farming standards, ending the country's world-leading premium niche and threaten organic exports in an industry set to double in size by 2018.

 Australia currently does not allow any trace of genetically modified organisms (GMO) in its organic produce.